 - Avoid having patients as friends or followers on social media apps.

 - Ensure you are aware of and manage your privacy settings in a way you are comfortable with.

 - Take a polite but direct approach to unwanted advances by reiterating that you wish the relationship to remain purely professional.

-- Speak with a colleague/trainer and/or MDDUS if you are uncomfortable with a patient’s behaviour towards you.
+Speak with a colleague/educational supervisor and/or MDDUS if you are uncomfortable with a patient’s behaviour towards you.
 Sharing your concerns will demonstrate insight into the situation and should also help facilitate transferring that patient’s care to another clinician (if appropriate).

-- Doctors and dentists must maintain appropriate boundaries in the relationships they have with patients.
+- Doctors must maintain appropriate boundaries in the relationships they have with patients.

 - Follow regulatory guidance for maintaining professionalism when a patient makes an unwanted advance.

-- Seek advice before considering a non-professional relationship with a former patient.
+- Be aware of your professional obligations and relevant guidance and consider seeking advice before considering a non-professional relationship with a former patient.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.